reportportal/docs/docs/analysis/MLSuggestions.md

 ## How the ML suggestions functionality is working

-ML Suggestions searches for similar previously analyzed items to the current test item, so it requires an analytical base saved in Elasticsearch.
+ML Suggestions searches for similar previously analyzed items to the current test item, so it requires an analytical base saved in OpenSearch.
 ML suggestions takes into account all user-investigated, auto-analyzed items or items chosen from ML suggestions.
 While the analytical base is growing ML suggestions functionality will have more examples to search by and suggest you the best options.

 ML suggestions analysis is run everytime you enter "Make decision" editor.
 ML suggestions are run for all test items no matter what defect type they have now.
 This functionality is processing only test items with logs (log level >= 40000).